Screenly/cli/docs/EdgeApps.md

 #### Input field types

 Edge App settings support additional input field types beyond plain text and password.
-To render a specific input type in the UI, embed a small JSON descriptor inside the setting's `help_text` field.
-This JSON does not change the underlying storage type (which remains `string` or `secret`); it only instructs the UI how to render the input.
+To render a specific input type in the UI, embed a small descriptor inside the setting's `help_text` field.
+The descriptor can be provided either as an inline JSON string or, more ergonomically, as native YAML mapping values (shown below).
+This metadata does not change the underlying storage type (which remains `string` or `secret`); it only instructs the UI how to render the input.

 - **Schema**: The JSON must include `schema_version` and a `properties` object.
 - **Common keys**: